 There is no distinction between attending and non-attending students.

-Students choose one of three grading options (by the second week of the course):
+Students choose one of two grading options (by the second week of the course):

-The final exam consists of: (i) multiple choice questions, (ii) concenptual open questions, (iii) numerical exercises, and (iv) questions on case study text and discussions.
+The final exam consists of: (i) multiple choice questions, (ii) conceptual open questions, (iii) numerical exercises, and (iv) questions on case studies’ discussions.

 The two written case assignments (in teams) are designed with the purpose of verifying students’ ability to identify and analyze a real entrepreneurial finance situation using the tools learnt in the course.
-Detailed feedback from the course professors and its discussion with each team in a dedicated workshop-style session contribute to build and improve business analysis skills.
-These assignments are designed with the purpose of verifying students’ ability to:
+The two assignments are designed with the purpose of verifying students’ ability to:

 - Work on a team and organize and present effectively the relevant outcomes.